 Direct treatment of livestock waste, while it is still concentrated and before it has a chance to contaminate downstream ecosystems, can save U.S. taxpayers billions of dollars in annual costs to clean up the Chesapeake Bay, Great Lakes and Mississippi River Basin, and in the many smaller watersheds where excess nutrients are an issue.
 Moreover, the low-cost improvements available at our largest livestock production facilities represent high-impact solutions that can help speed the recovery of these watersheds.

-Our traditional clean water strategy that focuses spending on downstream ‘point sources’ is no longer up to the task of maintaining water quality: up or downstream.
+Our clean water strategy that focuses spending on downstream ‘point sources’ is no longer up to the task of maintaining water quality: up or downstream.
 Traditional agricultural conservation practices, designed to capture nutrient runoff from fields, have been shown to be substantially less effective than predicted.
 A new strategy that addresses all of the pollution sources in the watershed will greatly improve water quality and ecosystem health throughout the watershed, accelerate cleanup, and reduce costs.